Jul 8, 2020 Herbert Marcuse would have been ecstatic to see his concept of “repressive tolerance” — “intolerance against movements from the Right and

 "THIS essay examines the idea of tolerance in our advanced industrial society.
 The conclusion reached is that the realization of the objective of tolerance would call for intolerance toward prevailing policies, attitudes, opinions, and the extension of tolerance to policies, attitudes, and opinions which are outlawed or suppressed.

-Herbert marcuse repressive tolerance
+Herbert marcuse essay repressive tolerance.

 Zoltan kocsis